-We consider schools as our second home, the place where we gain knowledge and understanding of how to survive and succeed in the real world.
-Given that, it is ideal to keep our learning environment clean and orderly.
-Just like our home, we need to keep our school sanitary and clutter-free.
+We consider schools as our second home, where we gain knowledge and understanding of how to survive and succeed in the real world.
+It is ideal to keep our learning environment clean and orderly.
+Like our home, we must keep our school sanitary and clutter-free.
 One way to do so is to avoid littering.

 Littering in Schools Statistics